zedttxj/Image-Processing-Tool-with-Matlab/optional/PDilation-reversedPDilation.md

   - Compute A ⊕ B = D where |D| < |C| + 1
   - Mark D as composite (i.e., decomposable)

 Still, we have to loop through the table like the normal recursion method do.
-However, we don’t need to loop through the full length of partition C — we only need to consider up to half of it, similar to how checking for primality of `n` only requires looping up to `√n`.
+However, we don’t need to loop through the full length of partition C — we only need to consider up to half of it, similar to how checking for primality of `n` only requires looping up to `√(n)`.
 Because if C were decomposable, it must break into smaller valid partitions — and at least one of them must be non-decomposable (i.e., irreducible).
 If none of these show up as potential components, the original must be atomic too.
 ### Why Finding Atomic Partitions Help
 How does finding non-decomposable partitions of another partition help?
-- Consider **2nd fact (A = D where (A ⊕ B) ⊕ C = D ⊕ (B ⊕ C) and B and C are constant partitions):** We can clearly see that A = D in the case 2.
+- Consider **2nd fact (`A = D` where `(A ⊕ B) ⊕ C = D ⊕ (B ⊕ C)` and B and C are constant partitions):** We can clearly see that A = D in the case 2.
 And, thanks again to the associative and commutative properties, we know that these non-decomposable partitions are atomic partitions, meaning they exist once in all **full** decompositions of the input partition.
-- Applying the **1st fact** (A ⊕ B = A ⊕ C where B ≠ C) and the fact that we don't have to worry about whether A exists in a **full** decomposition, we can just focusing on decomposing B and C instead.
+- Applying the **1st fact** (`A ⊕ B = A ⊕ C` where `B ≠ C`) and the fact that we don't have to worry about whether A exists in a **full** decomposition, we can just focusing on decomposing B and C instead.

 The first step is to generate a *partition sieve* table to find all possible atomic partitions that may help construct the input partition.
-In the next step, we find all possible partitions B and C where A ⊕ B = A ⊕ C, A is a atomic partition, and B ≠ C. In fact, it may have more than just B and C or just one possible partition.
+In the next step, we find all possible partitions B and C where `A ⊕ B = A ⊕ C`, A is a atomic partition, and `B ≠ C`.
+In fact, it may have more than just B and C or just one possible partition.
 We can use tree-based modeling to generate the **full** decomposition of the input partition.
 In the below demonstration, the "Left" groups are guaranteed atomic partitions and only have 1 partitions.
 The "Right" groups may contain multiple partitions.
 Let's consider a simple case first:
 ```mermaid
 graph TD;